dch/glazier/README.md

 * editors: vim
 * utils: file

-After install, run the cygwin shell, and set up a symlink to where you plan to install related binaries, build erlang, and couchdb.
+After install, set up a link to where you plan to install related binaries, build erlang, and couchdb.
 I am using `C:\relax` so:

-		mkdir
+		mkdir c:\relax
-		ln -s /cygdrive/c/relax /relax
+		junction.exe c:\cygwin\relax c:\relax

 ## Mozilla Build
 The mozilla build toolchain is needed solely for building our javascript engine.